 Homeschooling: that word that causes moms to tremble in fear.
-Are you contemplating educating your children at home but are feeling inadequate and scared out of your mind?
-Welcome to the Homeschooling-Mom-Club!
+Are you contemplating educating your children at home but are feeling inadequate and scared out of your mind.
+Stress-free homeschooling: take a deep breath and relax.
 Every homeschooling mother has felt just like you do.
 Educating your children at home can be simple, no-mess, and fun!

 First, take a deep breath and relax.
 You are exactly where I was twenty-three years ago…